barty-s/windsurf-session-log/README.md

 ## User Stories

 - Home page: As a visiting user, I want be able to see a navigation bar with links to the various pages of the site.
 And I want to be directed to the sign in page quickly and easily.
-- About page: As a visiting user, I want to learn more about the app and it's purpose.
+- About page: As a visiting user, I want to learn more about the app and its purpose.
 And then be redirected to the sign up page quickly and easily.
 - Sign Up page: As a visiting user, I want to be able to fill in a sign up form quickly and easily, and receive confirmation that I have been successfully signed up.
 - Sign In page: As a visiting user, I want to be able to sign into the app quickly and easily, and receive confirmation that I have been successfully signed in.
 - My Sessions page: As a visiting user, I want to see a list of all the sessions I have logged so far and be able to log a new session quickly and easily.